tolgaerok/tolga-scripts/ODD-TIPS/i-o-scheduler.md

-## How create a systemd service to run i/o scheduler on fedora
+## How create a systemd service to run mq-deadline I/O scheduler on Fedora, Solus or Mint

 ![image](https://github.com/tolgaerok/tolga-scripts/assets/110285959/e62aae39-2b2c-4458-8a4a-7d6eddf898a7)

 Tolga Erok

-26/12/2023
+- 26/12/2023

-Target:
-Fedora, Solus, Mint

 1. Open a terminal and create a new systemd service file: